Electone arrangement of the 1976 Cantopop hit, 狂潮.

 About 狂潮: TVB’s Longest Drama Series

-Hong Kong Cantonese dramas have long been popular with Singaporeans, and we do get them on television.
+Hong Kong Cantonese dramas have long been popular with Singaporeans, and yes, we get quite a dose of them on our free television channels.
 However, from the early 80s (I think), all series broadcasted on the free channels were dubbed in Mandarin.
 This was part of the government’s drive to encourage Mandarin as the universal language among all Chinese ethnic groups.

 In the case of Hotel, this was, what, 100++ episodes?
 129 to be exact, according to Chinese Wikipedia.
 If you do the math based on four episodes per tape, this series required 33 tapes.
 At a price of three bucks per tape, that works out to be 99 Singapore dollars.